alc-kit/pam_reason/README.md

-# Require-purpose PAM module
+# pam_purpose PAM module
 ## A KvalitetsIT extensions for PAM

-require-purpose is a PAM module for asking users for the purpose of their login to hosts used in KIT K8s installations.
+pam_purpose is a PAM module for asking users for the purpose of their login to hosts used in KIT K8s installations.
 The purpose is to simply enquire why a user logs on to a host and notice this in the audit log.
 If the audit log is correctly configured this information will be used to correlate actions with a given task to be handled.